PhonologicalCorpusTools/CorpusTools/docs/source/environment_selection.rst

    :align: center

 To add additional environments, simply click "New environment."
-To edit a current environment, simply click on the rectangle containing the part of the environment you want to edit and re-select the sounds.
+To edit a current environment, click on the rectangle containing the part of the environment you want to edit and re-select the sounds.
 To remove an environment entirely, click on the "Remove environment" button to the right.
+To remove individual segments or feature sets, right-click them and choose "Delete".